zoe437334588-creator/final-assignment/README.md

 ---
 ### Step 1: Blanching (Cleaning the Meat)
   1. Put the pork cubes into a pot with cold water.
-  2. Add 2 slices of ginger and 1 tbsp of cooking wine.
+  2. Add 50g of 2 slices of ginger. and 50ml cooking wine.
   3. Bring to a boil, then simmer for 2 minutes to remove impurities.
   4. Drain and rinse the pork with warm water.
 Pat dry.